vbotka/ansible-freebsd-jail/README.md

 ## Variables

-Review the defaults and examples in vars.
+See the defaults and examples in vars.

 Parameters of the jails are configured in the the variable *bsd_jail_jails*